Seagate/cortx-test/rest_server/ReadMe.md

 * Can pass the exact query which can be executed using [db.collection.find](https://docs.mongodb.com/manual/reference/method/db.collection.find/#db.collection.find).
 This allows to execute complex queries using operators.
+* Fields for search
+  * query - to be searched in DB,
+  * projection - return only specified fields in result documents

 #### Examples:
 1. Command line